BADRKAC/kafka-example/README.md

 # Technical stack :
 * Docker for containerize the application
-* spring for Apache Kafka
+* Spring for Apache Kafka
-* spring Web
+* Spring Web
 * Java 17

 # Run the project